Altinn/altinn-broker/docs/get-started.md

 ### 3. Setup Events subscription

 In order to use events/webhooks for a broker resource, you need to setup a subscription for the given resource.
 You can also use wildcard to setup a single subscription for many resources.
 This subscription is used to configure the endpoint where the events published by broker end up.
-[You can read more about how to setup an Events subscription in Altinn Events here](TODO).
+[You can read more about how to setup an Events subscription in Altinn Events here](https://docs.altinn.studio/events/subscribe-to-events/developer-guides/setup-subscription/).

 ### 4. Integrate your solution to the broker API.

-In order to authenticate to the API, use the Maskinporten integration created in step 1 to [retrieve a Maskinporten token](TODO).
-This token should in turn be used in [a request to Altinn Authentication to retrieve an Altinn Token](TODO).
+In order to authenticate to the API, use the Maskinporten integration created in step 1 to [retrieve a Maskinporten token](https://docs.digdir.no/docs/Maskinporten/maskinporten_protocol_token) (also see "Login to Maskinporten (Initialize)" in our Postman collection).
+This token should in turn be used in [a request to Altinn Authentication to retrieve an Altinn Token](https://docs.altinn.studio/authentication/architecture/accesstoken/).
 The Altinn Token is then added as a Bearer token to every request to the Broker API.

 If it is your first time as a service owner using the API, you need to have your cloud infrastructure provisioned first.
 You can do this by calling POST on /serviceowner (see [OpenAPI spec](../altinn-broker-v1.json)) with your Altinn Token that has an altinn:resourceregistry/resource.write scope.
 Within a minute or two the infrastructure should be ready for use.